Categories of Adopters & How to Get Them to Adopt Your Product9 min read

 How to attract and keep innovators and early adopters

-What are the best ways to attract early adopters?
+What are the best ways to attract innovators and early adopters?
 Let’s check out a few proven methods to get them on board.

 Launch your product on the right channels

-To attract innovators and early adopters, you need to choose the right channels.
+To attract innovators and early adopters, your marketing team should choose the right channels.

 Product Hunt is one of the places where many of them hang around, which makes it a fantastic place to launch your product.